rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 memory usage: 41.0+ KB
 ```

-Notes: Calling a `.info()` method is always a good place to start working with your data.
-It gives you a brief overview what's inside your DataFrame.
+Notes: Calling the `.info()` method is always a good place to start working with your data.
+It gives you a brief overview of what's inside your DataFrame.
 As you can see, here we have 436 rows (observations) and 12 columns (features).

-In the columns table you see the column name, how many non-null values are present (in other words, how many values are **not** missing) and what are the type of variables in each column.
+In the columns table you see the column name, how many non-null values are present (in other words, how many values are **not** missing), and what is the type of variables in each column.
 Note that Pandas marks strings as `object`.

 We can already notice that column `Delay` has only 20 values, meaning that `436-20=416` values are missing.
 Missing values are represented as `np.NaN`, which stands for Non A Number.
 ---